B.Sc.(Env.) Co-op

 - The connections you make between your work experience, classroom learning, and your goals.

-- Final Grade: The grading scale is Outstanding, Very Good, Good, Satisfactory, and Unsatisfactory (resubmit).
+- Final Grade: The grading scale is Outstanding, Very Good, Good, Satisfactory, and Unsatisfactory (if your report is graded as UNSAT, you will have 1 opportunity to resubmit).
 This grade will appear on your official transcript.

 - Alternative Format: If you wish to submit a report in an alternate format, seek permission from the faculty advisor for your major.

-- Proposals are no longer required as part of the academic requirements of the co-op work terms for B.Sc.(Env.) students.
+- Proposals and Employer Comment forms are no longer required as part of the academic requirements of the co-op work terms for B.Sc.(Env.) students.

 The following links provide detailed requirements for each 4-month Work Report: